-A website is essential for anybody who aims to build an online presence and attract organic traffic.
-Whether you want to run an online store or a platform to showcase your talent, you need to start your own website to attract eyeballs.
+Knowing how to start a website is essential for anybody who aims to build an online presence and attract organic traffic.
+Whether you want to run an online store or a platform to showcase your talent, you need an official website.

 Let’s get started.